 NACE is the National Association of Colleges and Employers.
 Review this timely Position Statement on U.S. Internships for information regarding unpaid internships, Department of Labor guidelines and easy to follow criteria for building your internship program.

-1. Register: If you feel your internship position already meets our criteria, register your company and yourself as a contact using BizLink.
+1. Post your internship: If you feel your internship already meets our criteria, register using BizLink.
 You will have the opportunity to post your position at that time.
-BizLink is an exclusive recruiting tool shared by the Credit-Bearing Internship Program and the Career Resource Center.
+BizLink is an exclusive recruiting tool shared by the Office of Internships and Experiential Learning and the Career Resource Center.
 Only UB School of Management students use BizLink.

-2. Resources: Complete and send us the Internship Description Guide so that we may assist you.
+2. Submit your posting for review: Complete and send us the Internship Description Guide so that we may assist you.

 Accounting (BS Degree Program)